slugbyte/www.slugbyte.com/src/components/blog/day-6-with-the-space-heater/index.md

 ### FUNCTIONAL-ISH (CURRIED BUT WITH MUTATION)
 Functional coding is my favz, but usually I don't use it to model OOP, for the [lulz](https://en.wiktionary.org/wiki/for_the_lulz) I did it anyways.

 JS often has OOP implementations of objects that sometimes have functional-esq methods for example `array.map(cb)`.
-But this here... is the opposite, its using the powers of closure to make a function return a oop like object without the use of the `new` keyword.
+But this here... is the opposite, it's using the powers of closure to make a function return a OOP like object without the use of the `new` keyword.
 AKA.
 THIS ONE IS WACK, and its got readability issues... for example I felt the need to write comments in the code in order to explain complexities.
 Basically I feel like this one is not a good choice even if its fast, but it might be fun for you to read through anyways.
 ``` js
 let describeNoteFunctionalish =  (note) => () => note.type + ': ' + note.value